 - Early Arm Action – This mechanical flaw is related to early trunk rotation.
 You can have early trunk rotation with late arm action which will create high ball speeds but is hard on the arm.
 Early arm action will always prevent a pitcher from reaching his top velocity.
 When working on preventing early trunk rotation a pitcher must also work to prevent early arm action as well.

 - Poor Ankle and Hip Mobility – When the ankle is tight the pitcher can not flex the leg well.
 This lack of flexion will prevent an explosive extension.
-More specially an explosive triple extension or 3X of the drive leg.
-Poor hip mobility will also prevent this 3X extension with the hip flexor and poor hip mobility with prevent hip rotation which has a high correlation to pitching velocity.
-You can learn more about the hip mobility demands of the high velocity pitcher in this article called, Scientific Proof that 3X is Key to Separation and Pitching Velocity.
+More specifically an explosive triple extension or 3X of the drive leg.
+Poor hip mobility will also prevent this 3X extension with the hip flexor and poor hip mobility with preventing hip rotation which has a high correlation to pitching velocity.
+You can learn more about the hip mobility demands of the high-velocity pitcher in this article called, Scientific Proof that 3X is Key to Separation and Pitching Velocity.

 - Unable to Activate Motor Unit Maximum Threshold – Even with all of the mechanical components in place to move explosively and with an average Strength and Power to Weight Ratio, if you can not activate all of your motor units at a maximum threshold then you are leaving explosive power on the table.
 Studies show training at intensities of over 80% of your one rep max is critical to maximum power output (2).

 The 3X Pitching Velocity Program was built strictly to develop the explosive pitcher.
 It incorporates the motor coordination training to teach the high-velocity movements of the explosive pitcher along with the strength and conditioning to maximize power output and dynamic athletic performance.
 It also goes into mobility and ATP training as an added bonus.
 To learn more about the top pitching velocity program online to develop the explosive pitcher checkout the program here!